ANALYSIS-Detached from reality? Why U.S. stocks just hit a new high

 NEW YORK, Aug 18 (Reuters) - Has Wall Street missed the news that we are in a pandemic?

-The U.S. economy remains battered by the coronavirus outbreak and Congress is deadlocked on another stimulus bill - yet the U.S. stock market just hit a new record intraday high.
+The U.S. economy remains battered by the coronavirus outbreak and Congress is deadlocked on another stimulus bill - yet the U.S. stock market just closed at a record high.

-While it may seem like investors have failed to factor in any of the bad news weighing on most U.S. households, there are several key reasons why the stock market has recovered and could continue to rally higher.
+While it may seem that investors have failed to factor in any of the bad news weighing on most U.S. households, there are several key reasons why the stock market has recovered and could rally even higher.

 Fiscal aid from U.S. lawmakers helped the Fed's recovery efforts and further encouraged investors, as has the ability of many companies to beat expectations with their second-quarter earnings.